sphinx-software/antenna/README.md

 ### Interacting with subscription state

-You can use the `useSubscription` hook to interact with the subscriptio state
+You can use the `useSubscription` hook to interact with the subscription state

 ```jsx
 import React from 'react'